marpaia/sbol-db/docs/deployment.md

 ### Topology

+Storage sits behind a pluggable backend; Postgres is the default engine, and the shapes below describe a Postgres deployment.

-`sbol-db server` is a single stateless binary that talks to one Postgres instance.
-Each pod runs both an HTTP listener **and** an embedded async-job worker by default — the worker subscribes to every registered queue and shares the database (but not the connection pool) with the HTTP routes.
-Everything — the typed objects, the RDF triplestore, the typed projections, the k-mer index, ontology closures, the job queue itself — lives in Postgres.
-Multiple pods can share a database safely; work is distributed across the cluster via `FOR UPDATE SKIP LOCKED` against `sbol_jobs`, with no leader election or external broker.
+`sbol-db server` is a single stateless binary that talks to one storage backend.
+Each pod runs both an HTTP listener **and** an embedded async-job worker by default — the worker subscribes to every registered queue and shares the backend (but not the connection pool) with the HTTP routes.
+Everything — the typed objects, the RDF triplestore, the typed projections, the k-mer index, ontology closures, the job queue itself — lives in the backend.
+On Postgres, multiple pods share one database safely; work is distributed across the cluster via `FOR UPDATE SKIP LOCKED` against `sbol_jobs`, with no leader election or external broker.
 Migrations are idempotent and run before the serve pods roll.

 The HTTP surface exposes the SBOL query API, the async-job operator surface (`POST /jobs`, etc.), and three operational endpoints